 If you are just starting with Kali Linux, it will be a good idea to know how to use Kali Linux.

-Offensive Security, the company behind Kali Linux, has created a guide book that explains the basics of Linux, basics of Kali Linux, configuration, setups.
+Offensive Security, the company behind Kali Linux, has created courses that explains the basics of Kali Linux, configuration, and more.
 It also has a few chapters on penetration testing and security tools.

 Basically, it has everything you need to get started with Kali Linux.
 And the best thing is that the course is available for free.
 You can go to the portal to explore courses and certification exams, and learn them there.